michelacameletti/risultati_modello_inla/README.md

 - Line 266-269 belongs to the methodology section above

-**The code availability now belongs to the "Software" section in "Materials and Methods".**
+**The code availability now belongs to the "Implementation" section in "Materials and Methods".**

 - Line 287: could you try to explain/interpret this behavior accounting for urban emissions and mixing conditions?